Menu Search

 Sustainability for the future

-If MetaDoor is allowed to proceed, WorldCat investments will decline as revenue declines, and the very records MetaDoor depends on will no longer be available in the same way they are today.
+If Baker & Taylor continues building a competitive service using WorldCat and OCLC’s resources, WorldCat investments will decline as revenue declines, and the very records that BTCat depends on will no longer be available in the same way they are today.
 This will lead to operational issues in many libraries.

 It’s our shared responsibility to preserve the viability and value of WorldCat for future generations.
 Participants commit to respecting the contributions of every library.
-The rights and responsibilities associated with WorldCat preserve its integrity as a world‐class library resource.
+The rights and responsibilities associated with WorldCat are promises that every member library makes to preserve the integrity of WorldCat as the world‐class library resource.

 investment in WorldCat records since 2017